jesserobertson/databot/README.md

 ### What does it do?

 Searches an arbitrary CKAN instance from slack for data.
-You just asl `databot find <x>` and databot does the rest.
+You just ask `databot find <x>` and databot does the rest.

 ![Databot scrot](https://raw.githubusercontent.com/jesserobertson/databot/master/databotscrot.png "Databot scrot")